heyyitsmanan/learning-git/readme.md

 ## Branching

 Now I have made a new branch named new-branch and I am saving it to check whether it works or not ;)

+Now I am just trying to update a branch even after I have merged it into master branch.